OpenLiberty/ci.maven/docs/prepare-config.md

-## prepare-config
+l## prepare-config

 ---

 Prepare Liberty configuration and generate `liberty-plugin-config.xml` with a mock Liberty server structure.
-This lightweight goal evaluates project configuration, creates a temporary Liberty server structure in `.libertyls` folder, copies all configuration files, and generates metadata needed by IDE tools and language servers.
+This lightweight goal evaluates project configuration, creates a temporary Liberty server structure in a configurable temporary directory, copies all configuration files, and generates metadata needed by IDE tools and language servers.

 This goal is particularly useful for:
 - Enabling IDE support for Liberty configuration files (server.xml, bootstrap.properties, server.env)